antzm/pi-calculation/README.md

 the code only slightly slower.

-This intensive code could be used to compare the spped of different computers and browsers.
+This intensive code could be used to compare the speed of different computers and browsers.
-Thus, it could be considered as a very simle benchmark test.
+Thus, it could be considered as a very simple benchmark test.